Presbyterian Scholarship Fund

 There are also opportunities available for individuals, churches and presbyteries to provide a scholarship for a student.

-The PCUSA Parent Loan Program is designed to serve Presbyterian Church (U.S.A.) members seeking assistance with the expenses of dependents attending college in the United States.
+The PCUSA Student and Parent Loan Program is designed to serve Presbyterian Church (U.S.A.) members seeking assistance with the expenses of dependents attending college in the United States.
 More information is available here.

 The Robert Coleman/Dr. Leroy Patrick scholarship is annually awarded to racial-ethnic undergraduate students who are recommended by their church pastor or the director of a validated mission agency of Pittsburgh Presbytery.
 The awards are distributed through the National Black Presbyterian Caucus (NBPC), Pittsburgh Chapter.

 Click here for the scholarship application.
-(Note: The deadline for 2019 is June 10.)
+(Note: The deadline for 2023 was June 2.)

 Presbytery of West Virginia Scholarships